TheRandomLabs/CurseAPI/README.md

 A Java library for handling interactions with CurseForge.

-All code is documented with Javadoc and tested with JUnit.
+All public-facing code is documented with Javadoc and (mostly) tested with JUnit.

 ## Usage